Botspot/pi-apps/DOCUMENTATION.md

     ```bash
     status -n "Downloading... "
     ```
-- `status-green` - Display a custom message in green.
+- `status_green` - Display a custom message in green.
   - Used by scripts to indicate the success of an action, like "Installed FreeCAD successfully", "Update complete", and "All packages have been purged successfully."
   - This function outputs to `stderr`.
 - `generate_logo` - Displays the Pi-Apps logo in a terminal.